Choosing a Tire Pressure Monitoring System for your Dump Truck

 Cost of Improper Tire Inflation

-Every 10% reduction in pressure results in approximately 1% reduction in fuel.
-A truck travelling with tires 10 psi low on average is wasting $200/year in fuel alone.
-According to an FMCSA study, only 44% of truck tires were within 5 psi of their target pressure.
-7% were off by more than 20 psi.
+According to an FMCSA study, only 44% of truck tires were within 5 PSI of their target pressure, and 7% were off by more than 20 PSI.
+That’s a lot of money lost across an entire fleet.

 Increased Tire Wear and Uneven Tire Wear